-See my ORCiD profile and ADS for full publication list.
+See my ORCiD and google scholar profiles, and ADS for full publication list.
 Some recent highlighted papers are below.

 Ellis R. Owen, Albert K. H. Kong, Khee-Gan Lee